gvwilson/sensibleadventures/iffy/iffy.md

 Someone was singing off-key.
 Another voice joined in, then a third, and then glass broke on stone.
 "Bloody pirates," a passer-by muttered to his companion.
-"Governors shoulda sunk the *Taroona*, not let her berth."
+"Governors shoulda sunk the *Taroona*, not let she berth."

 The second man elbowed him.
 "I'm sure the governors know what's best," he said loudly.